Cristec231-byte/PewPew/README.md

 #About the Game

 PewPew is a 2D pixel shooting game inspired by a classic game "Contra".
-As an soldier and a hero, you must confront the alien to protect the planet Earth.
+As an soldier and a hero, you must confront the demons to protect the planet Earth.
 Whenever you see the enemy, the only choice you have is to PEWPEW !

 #Features
 - Shooting